Oracle Java Licensing and Audit FAQ Guide

 - No Penalty if Resolving via Purchase: Sometimes, Oracle will forego explicit “fines” if you agree to a robust purchase to remedy the problem.
 Essentially, they roll the penalty into the purchase.
 For instance, “buy a 3-year subscription for all employees now, and we won’t charge for last year’s usage.”
 It depends on Oracle’s stance and the magnitude of non-compliance.

-The key is that you have very little leverage if you are clearly out of compliance.
-Oracle will insist on compensation for past usage.
 Your best bet is negotiating the numbers via an amicable purchase (maybe commit to a longer subscription to avoid one-time fees).
-But yes, expect back fees to be part of the discussion if you have used unlicensed Java for some time.
+However, expect back fees to be part of the discussion if you have been using unlicensed Java for some time.

 50. How does Oracle determine the fees for unlicensed Java usage discovered in an audit?